 - Peloton app – $13 a month – ok, so this isn't an entirely DIY Peloton setup.
 You have to at least have a Peloton app subscription for this to work!
 But it's not expensive at all ($13 vs. $40 per month that you'd pay if you have the actual Peloton bike) and there are so many workouts available – trust me, you'll never run out.
 I also love the metrics you get through the app!

-So, you can see that if you’re doing a DIY Peloton setup with the minimal amount of equipment, the entire set-up can be around $1000 – far less than the $2000+ you’re paying for just the Peloton.
+So, you can see that if you're doing a DIY Peloton setup with the minimal amount of equipment, the entire set-up can be around $1000 – less than the $1300+ you're paying for just the Peloton, and definitely less than the additional $40 a month you're going to pay for the membership.

 Optional, But Recommended Equipment: